Stenudd/awesome-stenudd/README.md

 - [nile.js](https://github.com/gitsummore/nile.js) - Scalable peer to peer live video streaming built on torrents and webRTC
 - [tad](https://github.com/antonycourtney/tad) - A desktop application for viewing and analyzing tabular data
 - [slap](https://github.com/slap-editor/slap) - Sublime-like terminal-based text editor
+- [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
+Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers
 - [awaiting](https://github.com/hunterloftis/awaiting) - The async/await utility for browsers and Node.js.
 - [async](https://github.com/caolan/async) - Async utilities for node and the browser
 - [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) - A Foundation for Scalable Cross-Platform Apps